People across the U.S. are finding questionable messages underneath the caps of SoBe beverages.

 “Hi there, we’re sorry that our cap slogan caused you concern, that was certainly not our intention.
 These sayings are intended to give our consumers a little smile or pause for thought, not offense, while they enjoy their favorite SoBe beverage.”

-According to their website, SoBe believes that life is more interesting when people experiment.
+, SoBe believes that life is more interesting when people experiment.

 “Do what you know, then do it backwards.

 “No is boring.
 Yes is always right.
 Even if it’s wrong.
 Let go, then hold on for the ride.”